bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 creates a different use case: `grouped scan collections`.
 For more reading on this topic, please see _Suffix Part-3: Grouping suffixes_ subsection.

+**Important:**

-**NOTE:** If an anatomical image is defaced for anonymization, one CAN provide the binary mask that was used to remove facial features.
+If an anatomical image is defaced for anonymization, one CAN provide the binary mask that was used to remove facial features.
 In the specific case of naming this binary mask, the `_suffix` entity is replaced by `_defacemask` entry.
 Therefore, to contain the original `_suffix` entry, the OPTIONAL `mod-<suffix>`